jepser/sketch-document-viewer/README.md

 - After the [Installation](#installation)
 - Run `yarn dev` and go to http://localhost:3000

-> Note: In case you want to run the app in a different port you can run `PORT=XXX yarn dev`
+> Note: In case you want to run the app in a different port you can run `yarn dev -p XXX` where XXX is the port number

 ## Libraries